sakaiproject/sakai/sitestats/USER_ACTIVITY_README.md

 ### Presentation layer

-When presenting the details or a particular event to the user, the ResolvedEventData must be first be transformed into a presentable format.
+When presenting the details of a particular event to the user, the ResolvedEventData must be first be transformed into a presentable format.

 Transformation, which includes localization, is done by a Transformer, of which there is one for each tool.
 For example,